danieshrieza/Atom_Query_Bot/README.md

 # Atom Query ⚛️

 **Atom Query** is a **Discord Bot** that able to calculate common queries.
 Gamers or not, die hard Discord User will found this Bot to be useful when they are doing their Math homework.
+[Invite here](https://discord.com/oauth2/authorize?client_id=881526346411556865&permissions=534723947584&scope=bot%20applications.commands)

 ![Atom Query Logo](./image/Atom_Query_Icon.png)